dotnet/docs-maui/docs/user-interface/controls/collectionview/populate-data.md

 ## Load data incrementally

-`CollectionView` supports incremental data virtualization as the user scrolls.
+<xref:Microsoft.Maui.Controls.CollectionView> supports incremental data virtualization as the user scrolls.
 This enables scenarios such as asynchronously loading a page of data from a web service, as the user scrolls.
 In addition, the point at which more data is loaded is configurable so that users don't see blank space, or are stopped from scrolling.

-`CollectionView` defines the following properties to control incremental loading of data:
+<xref:Microsoft.Maui.Controls.CollectionView> defines the following properties to control incremental loading of data:

 - `RemainingItemsThreshold`, of type `int`, the threshold of items not yet visible in the list at which the `RemainingItemsThresholdReached` event will be fired.
 - `RemainingItemsThresholdReachedCommand`, of type `ICommand`, which is executed when the `RemainingItemsThreshold` is reached.
 - `RemainingItemsThresholdReachedCommandParameter`, of type `object`, which is the parameter that's passed to the `RemainingItemsThresholdReachedCommand`.

-`CollectionView` also defines a `RemainingItemsThresholdReached` event that is fired when the `CollectionView` is scrolled far enough that `RemainingItemsThreshold` items have not been displayed.
+<xref:Microsoft.Maui.Controls.CollectionView> also defines a `RemainingItemsThresholdReached` event that is fired when the <xref:Microsoft.Maui.Controls.CollectionView> is scrolled far enough that `RemainingItemsThreshold` items have not been displayed.
 This event can be handled to load more items.
 In addition, when the `RemainingItemsThresholdReached` event is fired, the `RemainingItemsThresholdReachedCommand` is executed, enabling incremental data loading to take place in a viewmodel.

 The default value of the `RemainingItemsThreshold` property is -1, which indicates that the `RemainingItemsThresholdReached` event will never be fired.
 When the property value is 0, the `RemainingItemsThresholdReached` event will be fired when the final item in the `ItemsSource` is displayed.
 For values greater than 0, the `RemainingItemsThresholdReached` event will be fired when the `ItemsSource` contains that number of items not yet scrolled to.

 > [!NOTE]
-> `CollectionView` validates the `RemainingItemsThreshold` property so that its value is always greater than or equal to -1.
+> <xref:Microsoft.Maui.Controls.CollectionView> validates the `RemainingItemsThreshold` property so that its value is always greater than or equal to -1.

-The following XAML example shows a `CollectionView` that loads data incrementally:
+The following XAML example shows a <xref:Microsoft.Maui.Controls.CollectionView> that loads data incrementally:

 ```xaml
 <CollectionView ItemsSource="{Binding Animals}"